jessesquires/JSQDataSourcesKit/Guides/Getting Started.md

 1. `Section` — represents a section of data
 2. `DataSource` — represents a collection of `Section` types
-3. `ReusableViewFactory` — responsible for dequeuing and configuring cells (for `UITableView` or `UICollectionView`)
+3. `ReusableViewConfig` — responsible for dequeuing and configuring cells (for `UITableView` or `UICollectionView`)
-4. `DataSourceProvider` — owns a data source and cell factory, and provides a `UICollectionViewDataSource` or `UITableViewDataSource` object.
+4. `DataSourceProvider` — owns a data source and view config, and provides a `UICollectionViewDataSource` or `UITableViewDataSource` object.

 ## Example